liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 ---

-![note](../../images/tip-pen-paper.png)**Note:** When creating your own project, you will need to modify these settings.
-If you are following along with creating this sample project, you will only need to replace the `${liferay.auto.deploy.dir}` and `${liferay.version}` variables.
+![note](../../images/tip-pen-paper.png)**Note:** When creating your own project, you'll need to modify these settings.
+If you're following along with creating this sample project, you'll only need to replace the `${liferay.auto.deploy.dir}` and `${liferay.version}` variables.
 Because you specify your Liferay instance's deploy directory in the parent project's `pom.xml`, the location of the parent project directory is irrelevant and will